 Small and Compact

-RV freezers are specifically small, compact, and can fit into most small spaces.
-Usually, RV vans or camping setups are small and do not have a lot of space to accommodate a residential model.
-While you are carrying smaller versions of all the essentials, carrying a smaller version of a refrigerator will also be necessary.
+RV fridge freezers are specifically small, compact, and can fit into most small spaces.
+Usually, RV vans or camping setups are small and don't have a lot of space to accommodate a residential model.
+While you're carrying smaller versions of all the essentials, carrying a smaller fridge and freezer will also be necessary.

 No Need to Make Any Changes to the RV

-Carrying large residential freezers to your vehicle can require you to modify or make changes to the setting.
-This can be highly inconvenient, but the day is saved by RV freezers, which are designed to be easy to install and occupy smaller spaces.
+Using large residential freezers to your vehicle means you'll likely have to modify or make changes to the setting.
+This is inconvenient, but the day is saved by RV freezers, which are designed to be easy to install and occupy smaller spaces.

 Popular RV Freezer Brands

 While these products are certainly worth your time as an RV owner, it’s important to know a specific product isn’t the only way you can choose your ideal RV freezer.
-There are a few prominent brands with products at several price ranges, and each one can provide you with different features and benefits based on your personal needs.
+There are a few prominent brands with products at several price ranges, and each one have strengths in different features and benefits based on your personal needs.

 Whynter freezers are all about utility, providing a smaller amount of freezer space and consistent cooling with extremely simple freezers that don’t have too many exceptional features.
-While they succeed best as RV freezers, they’re better to look at as a general portable freezer since the company makes all sorts of products for full kitchens, but as a result, they have fairly low-cost RV freezers that don’t struggle as much as you’d expect for their price.
-They won’t hold their cold as well as other brands while unplugged, but for the most part, it’s a spectacular level of quality for a budget option.
+While they succeed best as RV freezers, they’re better to look at as a general portable freezer since the company makes all sorts of products for full kitchens.
+As a result, they have fairly low-cost RV freezers that don’t struggle as much as you’d expect for their price.
+They won’t hold their cold as well as other brands while unplugged, but for the most part, they're good quality for a budget option.

 As opposed to the more general approach that Whynter has with its products, Dometic is much more targeted at RV refrigerators and freezers specifically, meaning they have much more functionality than most portable freezers.
-The company has existed since 1919.
-It makes all sorts of kitchen equipment, but RV products have been their specialty since the 1970s.
+The company has been around since 1919, and makes all sorts of kitchen equipment, but RV products have been their specialty since the 1970s.

 Today, the brand provides excellent RV freezers with temperature control, lockable seals, and even compatibility with a solar panel as an alternative power source to the usual 12-volt batteries.

-ARB can be most accurately described as your premium option, featuring some of the most well-crafted but highly-costed RV freezers.
-Much of this is thanks to their roots in creating appliances for vehicles since 1975.
+ARB are most accurately described as your premium option, featuring some of the most well-crafted but costly products.
+Much of this is thanks to their roots in creating high quality appliances for vehicles since 1975.

 They take pride in the size, sturdiness, and quality of any product they make for RVs and 4x4 vehicles.
 This brand provides products with the greatest size of any RV freezer brand, the strongest seals, and the most weather-proof and damage-proof exteriors, all of which lead them to be nearly indestructible after several years of use.